Endpoints

 string

-required, unless url
+required, unless url is given

-not set the full external url will be <entity_id><path>
+not set the full external url will be <entity_id><path>.

-is not set, LightHouse will not provide a Trust Mark Request Endpoint.
+If path is not set, LightHouse will not provide a Trust Mark Request Endpoint.
 To include an external Trust Mark

-Request Endpoint in the Federation Metadata in the Entity Configuration set url
+Request Endpoint in the Federation Metadata in the Entity Configuration set url.

 uri optional

-option is used to set the external url of the Trust Mark Request Endpoint that is published in the Federation
+The url option is used to set the external url of the Trust Mark Request Endpoint that is published in the Federation

 Metadata in the Entity Configuration.
 This option is usually not set.
 There are two cases where it might be set: